 And that’s exactly what happened, which is why the agile manifesto was born.

 At the heart of being agile is small, self-organizing teams.
 In agile teams, work is not assigned to anyone, rather, the business presents what needs to be done, selling it to the team.
 The team, in turn, picks what they feel they can commit to, based on the time and skills available.
-Managers don’t tell the team how to deliver, the teams themselves decide how best to get results and which tools they need to get the job done.
+Agile leaders don’t tell the team how to deliver, the teams themselves decide how best to get results and which tools they need to get the job done.

 Sooner or later the traditional organizational structure starts crumbling and with that, the silos.
 A restructure and/or reorganization becomes necessary as Jason Bloomberg points out in his post on digital transformations.

-An agile transformation requires the decision-making power to be balanced and shared among everyone in the organization.
+An agile ownership transformation requires the decision-making power to be balanced and shared among everyone in the organization.
 If your agile transformation doesn’t demand a restructure at some stage during the journey, you’re probably doing it wrong.

 Ownership and Autonomy

 Once you’ve settled on a shared ownership model, the rewards by far outweigh the hardships you had to endure to get there.
 But to get there, the first step is to look at what ownership is and is not.

 In a previous post, I spoke about the skills needed to work as an autonomous team, of which respect and honest communication are at the core of successful autonomy within a team.
 In this post, I want to look deeper into ownership, and how it relates to autonomy.